 - Bathe within two hours to wash ticks off your skin before they bite

 - Bathe as soon as possible to easily find ticks

 - Use a mirror

-- Parents should check thier children for ticks
+- Parents should check their children for ticks

 - Examine your gear and your pets